 This behavior was reflected during the recent #MeToo movement in India, by senior female journalist and author, Tavleen Singh.
-While defending celebrity consultant, Suhel Seth who was accused of sexual misconduct, she stated, “why did you go to Suhel’s house?
+While defending a celebrity consultant, Suhel Seth, who was accused of sexual misconduct, she stated, “Why did you go to Suhel’s house?
 Surely even an ‘innocent’ young girl like you should have known not to go alone to a strange man’s house alone?”

 Statements like these reflect the entrenched patriarchal patterns in the existing urban society of India, and generally across South Asia.

 One reason for this form of exertion is the need to gain whatever amount of authority is available in a patriarchal household.
 The other reason is the fear of societal repercussions for going against the community standards because making choices as an independent woman is not a feature that patriarchy recognizes or respects.

 Six years to that episode, and my battle with women who enable patriarchy continues.